 Brush for two full minutes, ensuring you have thoroughly cleaned every tooth surface and at the gumline.
 Make sure to brush the outer, inner, and biting surfaces of each tooth.
 Don't forget the very back surface of the teeth furthest back in your mouth.

-Use an ADA approved soft bristle tooth brush to ensure proper cleaning.
+Use an American Dental Association approved soft bristle tooth brush to ensure proper cleaning.
 Medium and hard bristle toothbrushes are no more effective at cleaning than soft bristle brushes and can actually damage your tooth structure and gums.
 Electric toothbrushes are an effective alternative to manual toothbrushes.
 They are easy to use and with their rotating or oscillating heads, they do all the work for you.

 If using a manual toothbrush, place the bristles at a 45 degree angle toward the gumline.
 Gently brush using small, circular motions.
 When cleaning the biting surfaces of your teeth, use gentle back-and-forth motions.
 If using an electric toothbrush, simply hold the toothbrush against the teeth without applying additional pressure, allowing the mechanical action to do it's job.